DigitalKhatt/visualmetafont/README.md

 ```cpp
 layout->expandableGlyphs["behshape.medi.afterbeh"] = { 20,-0.5,0,0 };
 ````
-and to the class `@haslefttatweel`in automedina.fea.
+and to the class `@haslefttatweel`in features.fea.

 Next you need to define the OpenType rules that specify when the ligature is applied.
 For this, a calligrapher or Arabic designer will be of great help.
 Otherwise by analyzing the Mushaf we can come out with certain calligraphic rules for this specific naskh script.
 For this example we consider that the ligature is always applied unless it is followed by a Seen or a Beh shape.
 In this case we should have the following shape defined by the `behshapeseen` lookup (.i.e arrangement of rules).